mikakallberg/Project-Portfolio-5-DRF/testing.md

 #
 - Images
 #
-- Testing done on chat:
+- Testing done on imessages:
    - User can initiate contact with another User
+      - Successfull
    - That contact can then be transfered to imessages and connect creating a message to the User(owner) and User(contact), with unique Ids on owner, contact and message
+      - Successfull, but severed connection because the path Id path becomes cleaner if both contact and owner originates from imessages, instead of adding another layer of Id with contacts.
+      - Id initiated in contacts can be used to create multiple person chat rooms instead.
    - User that is owner can access message and has the opurtunity to edit or delete message
+      - Successfull
    - User that is not owner cannot access edit or delete function
+      - Successfull
+   - Message is successfully saved and error message for image file works, both for byte-size and px-size.
+      - Successfull

 #
 - Images